-Learn how to create natural, organic pink dyes from plants and then use it to dye fibers and fabrics for your home, clothing and craft projects.
+Learn how to create natural, organic pink dye solutions from plants and then use them to dye fibers and fabrics for your home, clothing, and craft projects.

 British Soldier Lichens

-The British Soldiers lichen, Cladonia cristatella, gets its name from its resemblance to the uniforms worn by English soldiers during the Revolutionary War.
+The British Soldier Lichen, Cladonia cristatella, gets its name from its resemblance to the uniforms worn by English soldiers during the Revolutionary War.

-The lichens are found growing on decaying wood, mossy logs, tree bases and stumps.
-The lichens can be used when fresh or dried to create a pink to wine colored dye when boiled with water.Continue to 3 of 8 below.
+The lichens are found growing on decaying wood, mossy logs, tree bases, and stumps.
+The lichens can be used fresh or dried to create a pink to wine-colored dye when boiled with water and then strained.

 Grand Fir Tree

-To extract a pink dye, the bark must be boiled with water.Continue to 5 of 8 below.
+To extract a pink dye, the mature bark must be boiled with water and then strained.

-Camellia, C. sasanqua, is one of the staples of the Deep South.
+Camellia, C. sasanqua, is one of the staples of the Deep South in the United States.
 Native to Asia, they are found from the Himalayas to Japan and Indonesia.

-The raspberry, Rubus idaeus, is a perennial plant, with woody stems.
+The raspberry, Rubus idaeus, is a perennial plant with woody stems.
 The fruit can range from yellow to bright pink to dark purple.
-There are wild and cultivated varieties.
-The cultivation of raspberries in temperate areas of the world produce an important crop for jams, preserves and flavorings.
+There are both wild and cultivated raspberry varieties.
+The cultivation of raspberries in temperate areas of the world produces an important crop for jams, preserves, and flavorings.

 Roses and Lavender

 The garden strawberry, Fragaria ananassa, is cultivated worldwide for its fruit.
 The fruit is known for its bright red color and wonderful aroma.
-It is, of course, one of the favorite flavors in preserves, juice, baked goods and ice cream.
+It is, of course, one of the favorite flavors in preserves, juices, baked goods, and ice cream.

 To create a pink dye bath, you can use store-bought strawberries, wild strawberries or those from your garden.
 Simply boil the fruit with water and crush lightly to release the color.
-Stain out the solids and the dye is ready to use.
-Follow the tips for properly dyeing yarns and fabrics and then expand to create more colors.
+Strain out the solids, and the dye is ready to use.